sreesravyanimmagadda-ai/ai-medical-assistant-llm/README.md

 ## Overview
 This project uses a Large Language Model to provide medical suggestions based on user symptoms.

+This system demonstrates how LLMs can be applied in healthcare to assist with preliminary symptom analysis and decision support.

 ## Features
 - Symptom-based query system
 - AI-generated medical responses